maztaflex/YHVolumeViewController/README.md

 }
 ```
 ## Contact
-If you find bug or have good idea, please pull reqeust me :
+If you find bug or have good idea, please pull reqeust me : maztaflex@nate.com
-e-mail : maztaflex@nate.com

 ## License
 YHViewController is available under the MIT license.
 See the LICENSE file for more info.